apmp-dxfg/m-layer-concept/docs/m_layer_json.rst

 additional information is entered under the name ``system``.

-The 'system' object holds an M-layer identifier for the system, the dimensions of the unit in the system, and the numerical prefix of the unit (expressed in rational form, as a numerator and denominator strings) with respect to the corresponding coherent system unit.
+The 'system' object holds an M-layer identifier for the system, the dimensions of the reference in the system, and the numerical prefix of the unit (expressed in rational form, as a numerator and denominator strings) with respect to the corresponding coherent system unit.